 Our Board has approved an amendment and restatement of the Fidelity National Financial, Inc. Amended and Restated 2005 Omnibus Incentive Plan (the "Plan" and as so amended and restated, the "Amended Plan"), subject to the approval of our shareholders.
 Accordingly, our Board recommends that our shareholders approve the Amended Plan.
 The primary purpose of the amendment and restatement of the Plan is to increase the authorized shares available for issuance under the Plan by 5,500,000 shares so that we can continue to provide equity-based incentive compensation to our employees on a going-forward basis.
-The closing price of a share of our common stock on March 28, 2013 was \$[].
-As of March 28, 2012, there were approximately 3,842,190 shares previously authorized under the Plan that remained available for awards.
+As of March 28, 2013, there were approximately 3,842,190 shares previously authorized under the Plan that remained available for awards.
 Based on our prior grant practices, and assuming future grant practices are consistent with past practice, we expect that the addition of 5,500,000 shares will be sufficient to provide a competitive equity incentive program for approximately four years.
+This increase is included in this proposal No. 3 of this Proxy Statement.
 If the Amended Plan is not approved by the Company's shareholders at the annual meeting, we anticipate exhausting the current share reserve after the 2013 annual equity grant that would typically be made in the fourth quarter of 2013.